-The regulations state that a school may not make a disbursement to the student for seven days following the transfer monitoring request to NSLDS, unless it receives an earlier response from NSLDS or checks the student's current financial aid history by accessing NSLDS directly.
+See the preamble to November 1, 2001 General Provisions amendments FR Volume 65, No. 212, page 65669 The regulations state that a school may not make a disbursement to the student for seven days following the transfer monitoring request to NSLDS, unless it receives an earlier response from NSLDS or checks the student's current financial aid history by accessing NSLDS directly.
 Therefore, it's usually a good idea to submit the student's name to NSLDS for monitoring as soon as possible, even if he has not yet decided to enroll at your school.

-• Consequences when a transfer student subsequently is found to be ineligible for all or part of an aid disbursement.
+▼ Consequences when a transfer student subsequently is found to be ineligible for all or part of an aid disbursement.
 If the school has followed the proper procedures for obtaining financial aid history information from NSLDS, it is not liable for any overpayments if the student's situation subsequently changes.
 However, the student will be liable for the overpayment in this situation, and you may not pay the student further FSA funds until the overpayment is resolved.
-(See Volume 5 for information on resolving overpayments.)
+(See Chapter 8 for information on resolving overpayments.)

-EFFECT OF BANKRUPTCY OR DISABILITY DISCHARGE
+EFFECT OF BANKRUPTCY OR DISABILITY CANCELLATION

-A student who has filed bankruptcy or had a loan discharged for disability might need to provide additional documentation before receiving aid.
+A student who has filed bankruptcy or had a loan discharged for disability might need to provide some additional documentation before receiving aid.